Towards Segment Anything Model (SAM) for Medical Image Segmentation: A Survey: How SAM performs on Medical Image Segmentation?

 \textbf{Endoscopic Surgical Instrument Segmentation.} Wang \textit{et al.} \cite{SAM-RS} evaluate the performance of SAM on two classical datasets in endoscopic surgical instrument segmentation.
 Experimental results suggest that SAM is deficient in segmenting the entire instrument with point-based prompts and unprompted settings.
 Specifically, SAM fails in predicting certain parts of the instrument when there are overlapping instruments or only with a point-based prompt.
 Besides, SAM also fails to identify instruments in complex surgical scenarios, such as blood, reflection, blur and shade.

 \textbf{Other Multi-dataset Evaluations.} Instead of single-dataset evaluation, He \textit{et al.} \cite{SAM-Meds} conduct a large scale empirical study to evaluate the accuracy of SAM on 12 public medical image segmentation datasets covering different organs including brain, breast, chest, lung, skin, liver, bowel, pancreas, and prostate, different image modalities including 2D X-ray, histology, endoscopy, 3D MRI and CT, and different health conditions including normal, lesioned.
 Visual comparison of between SAM and existing segmentation networks can be found in Fig. \ref{Comparison}.
 Similarly, Mazurowski \textit{et al.} \cite{SAM-Empirical} perform an extensive evaluation of SAM on a collection of 11 medical image segmentation datasets from different modalities including X-ray, ultrasound, MRI, CT and PET/CT, and various anatomies, by generating point prompts using a standard method to simulate interactive segmentation.
 The performance appears to be high for well-circumscribed objects with unambiguous prompts and poorer in other scenarios like tumor segmentation.
 Cheng \textit{et al.} \cite{SAM-MI} evaluate the performance of SAM on 12 public medical image datasets covering various organs and modalities under three prompt modes including auto-prompt mode, box-prompt mode and point-prompt mode.
 The experimental results show that the performance of SAM varies among different datasets, and the box-prompt mode without jitters is the best way to utilize the SAM model on medical image tasks compared with other prompt modes.
+Zhang \textit{et al.} \cite{SAM-RO} evaluate the performance of SAM in clinical radiotherapy for segmentation of prostate, lung, gastrointestinal, and head\&neck.
+The evaluation highlights SAM’s capacity to delineate large, distinct organs but remains challenging in segmenting smaller, intricate structures, especially with ambiguous prompts.
 Overall, the segmentation results of SAM are generally lower than state-of-the-art methods, but there are still several datasets exceeding state-of-the-art methods.

 Furthermore, Huang \textit{et al.} \cite{SAM-SZU} collect and sort 52 open-source datasets to built a large-scale medical segmentation dataset named COSMOS 553K with 16 modalities, 68 objects and 553K slice.
 Comprehensive experiments are conducted on different SAM testing strategies include everything modes, point-based and box-based prompt modes.
 The experimental results validate that SAM performs better with manual prompts like points and boxes for object perception in medical images compared to everything mode.
 Specifically, by adding additional negative point prompts to positive point prompts which should theoretically improve the performance, it is observed that the addition of negative points will slightly decrease the performance on some tasks when background points are similar to foreground points.
 This finding indicates that point prompts should be selected carefully based on domain knowledge in order to achieve stable performance improvement.